Skip to main content

 Students are required to enroll in the following two courses:

-• Japanese Language course (Advanced level) (5.5 UC quarter units) - You will take a language placement exam upon arrival.
-Students must place into ICU level J4 (equivalent to third-year Japanese language at the UC) on the language placement exam to be successful on this program.
+• Japanese Language course (Summer 2025: 5.5 UC quarter units; Summer 2026 TBD) - You will take a language placement exam upon arrival.
+Students must place into ICU level J2 (equivalent to second-year Japanese language at the UC) on the language placement exam to be successful on this program.
 Language of instruction: Japanese.

-• Japan Studies course (5.5 UC quarter units) - Engage in Japanese cultural topics with local and international students, through lectures, field trips, and excursions.
+• Japanese Studies course (Summer 2025: 5.5 UC quarter units; Summer 2026 TBD) - Engage in Japanese cultural topics with local and international students, through lectures, field trips, and excursions.
 Language of instruction: English.

 Please note that results of the Japanese language placement exam at the host institution are non-negotiable.
 There is a possibility students may test into a lower level Japanese language class than they had completed at their UC campuses.